jeppeter/cmdpack/README.md

 > python package for cmd run

 ### Release History
+* May 13th 2021 Release 0.4.8 to add get_lines method for CmdObjectAttr to get lines in timeout
 * Mar 29th 2017 Release 0.4.6 fixup bug when call shell quote string
 * Mar 28th 2017 Release 0.4.4 fixup bug when call \_\_retcode not in the \_\_del\_\_ function and cmds when in shellmode=False list not form to string
 * Mar 12th 2017 Release 0.4.2 fixup hang over when call cmdlist